great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 * In Jupyter, we can also use *shift-tab* to see the docstring for each expectation, including the parameters it takes and to get more information about the expectation.
 * Visit the `glossary of expectations <https://docs.greatexpectations.io/en/latest/glossary.html>`__ for a complete list of expectations that are currently part of the great expectations vocabulary.
+Here is a short preview of the glossary:

 .. image:: ../images/glossary_of_expectations_preview.png
     :width: 400px